labeling, lightfastness & toxicity

 As a last bit of detective work, we're alerted that something is amiss by the fact that most of the description of the watercolor paints is actually focused on the watercolor paint labels the missing color swatches, in fact.
 I worked for several years in the printing industry, and I can affirm that there is no screen printing technique "developed specially" for any client.
 Modern printing technology is highly standardized.
 But why print color samples that would be much easier to create with fast drying watercolors than with sticky and slow drying acrylic or oil colors?
 My conjecture is: the painted labels would fade in the retail display rack.

 "Only the purest pigments are chosen and in the time honored tradition.
 The pigments are soaked in purified water for 24 hours before cold grinding for maximum consistency and luminosity.
 The binding solution is composed of hand-picked gum arabic from Senegal and honey from the Alps.
 The result is intensely deep colors that offer delicate transparencies and the distinctive "satin luminosity" unique to French watercolors."

 In fact, these are standard manufacturing details described to make them sound special.
-All modern industrial powdered pigments are shipped in "pure" form, all paint manufacturers premix the paint ingredients before milling; all genuine gum arabic is harvested by hand, etc. A few euphemisms (grinding means milling, binding solution means vehicle) and nonsense claims (honey from the Alps is the same as honey from anywhere else, there is no distinctive "satin luminosity" unique to French watercolors) are thrown in for poetic effect.
+All modern industrial pigments are shipped in "pure" form (or in impure form, since they usually contain additive chemicals to resist mold, clumping or degradation), all paint manufacturers premix the paint ingredients before milling; all genuine gum arabic is harvested by hand, etc. A few euphemisms (grinding means milling, binding solution means vehicle) and nonsense claims honey from the Alps is the same as honey from anywhere else, there is no distinctive "satin luminosity" unique to French watercolors are thrown in for poetic effect.